ashpursglove/ashs-modbus-tool/README.md

 - minimalmodbus
 - A USB–RS485 adapter

-Do not attempt Modbus over HDMI.
-Do not attempt Modbus over vibes.
+Modbus is not Ethernet.
+It will not negotiate.
+It does not forgive.

 ---